mgreiler/se-unlocked/Transcripts/EP_33_Alex_Schladebeck.md

 okay, I think I understood this.
-Then I would go and ask someone afterwards, either the speaker or someone who I, who I trusted to, to give me an answer that I would understand and be patient with me and over many, many, many weeks and years.
-You start realizing that, Oh, I knew this.
-And then I added on, you know, and then I went and put myself in the situation where I'd be at conferences and listening to talks.
-I didn't understand, um, or I'd work closer with developers or other people.
-And I think it's just being comfortable with throwing yourself reasonably, constantly.
-Into something where you're like, I do not know this and accepting the pain of feeling stupid and not knowing something, especially if you've come from some of the kind of, uh, you know, I had, I got really good results for my linguistics degree, like, um, and then, and then feeling, and then feeling kind of stupid even sometimes because you just like, I just can't get this.
+Then I would go and ask someone afterwards, either the speaker or someone who I, who I trusted to, to give me an answer that I would understand and be patient with me.
+And over many, many, many weeks and years you start realizing that, Oh, I know this.
+And then I added on, you know, and then I went and put myself in the situation where I'd be at conferences and listening to talks I didn't understand.
+Um, or I'd work closer with developers or other people.
+And I think it's just being comfortable with throwing yourself reasonably, constantly into something where you're like, I do not know this and accepting the pain of feeling stupid and not knowing something.
+Especially if you've come from some of the kind of, uh, you know, I had, I got really good results for my linguistics degree, like, um, and then, and then feeling, and then feeling kind of stupid even sometimes because you just like, I just can't get this.
-Um, I took part in some courses, I did a.
-Java development course.
+Um, I took part in some courses, I did a Java development course.
 Um, I've done it a few times and I think the third time it finally stuck.
 And now I would say, I understand actually a bit of Java.
-Uh, now no one uses it anymore.
-Right now.
+Uh, now no one uses it anymore right now.
 It's still, it's still very much used.
 Um, but the first time it was very much a course for people who already spoke or spoke already used three languages and just needed to figure out how Java works.
-And I was just like by day two, we were onto RAs and I swear to God.
-I spent so much time learning about RAs.
+And I was just like by day two, we were onto arrays and I swear to God.
+I spent so  much time learning about arrays.
 And then I found out that there's something called lists, which make your life easy.
 I'm like, I feel really like, why would you do this to me?
-Um, But, um, but doing all of that, I always got the feedback that the things that I lend when I was then asking questions that people were like, that's a good question.
+Um, But, um, but doing all of that, I always got the feedback that the things that I learned when I was then asking questions that people were like, that's a good question.
 And I realized that fed into my testing and fed into my, uh, my exploration around all the things and that the questions I was asking because of the things I learned that they were good questions.
 So I always had that feedback of